Interferon alfa-2a (Roferon-A): Discontinuation

-At the end of June 2020, Roche, the supplier of interferon alfa-2a (Roferon-A) will stop making this medicine globally.
+At the end of June 2020, Roche, the supplier of interferon alfa-2a (Roferon-A) stopped making this medicine globally.
 We understand that this change will affect about 25 people who currently take interferon alfa-2a.

 PHARMAC's expert advice has confirmed that interferon alfa-2a is mainly used to treat:

 - myeloproliferative disorders where patients can't take other funded alternatives (including patients who are pregnant or actively planning to become pregnant)

 - T cell lymphomas, such as mycosis fungoides.